RiTiKa-ShIsHoDiA/lotteryTask/README.md

-# lotteryTask
+# lotteryTask🤑🤑
   a lottery task using react